MARTIMM/question-answer/docs/content-docs/setup/structures.md

 Structures are shown to have an idea how the files are defined.
 Categories and Sheets are stored on disk.
 The other structures are in categories, sets or sheets.

-All name fields in a configuration file must be unique so that it can also be used as a hook to operate on.
+All name fields in a configuration file must be unique, so that it can also be used as a hook to operate on.
 Current and future usages are;
-* Search and modify sheets, sets and questions.
-* A name is used as an id for error messages.
+* [x] The name is used as an id for error messages.
+* [x] The name is used to store its value in a Hash tree.
+Using the same name twice, will overwrite a value of the other.
+* [ ] Search and modify sheets, sets and questions.

 ## Set